What Are Managed Forex Accounts? (2026 Guide)

 Rigorous due diligence identifies the historical reliability and risk management profile of a manager through third-party audited track records.
 This process separates legitimate professionals from fraudsters and struggling traders.
 Professional selection requires examining multiple dimensions of performance and operational integrity.

 Core vetting criteria include historical drawdown analysis, regulatory status verification, and strategy clarity assessment.
 A manager’s maximum drawdown reveals how much capital can disappear during adverse market conditions.
-Regulatory licenses from the NFA, FCA, or ASIC signal legal compliance and oversight.
+Authorisation from a recognised regulator such as the FCA, CySEC or ASIC signals legal compliance and oversight.

 Real trading example: